Cockhill Celtic F.C.: History

-The club was founded as 'Westbrook Celtic' on 28 October 1970.
-They originally played in the D&D League, which covered counties Donegal and Londonderry.
+Cockhill Celtic Youth and Football Club was founded on 28 October 1970 as Westbrook Celtic by a group of men — which included Michael Doherty and Joe McLaughlin — who played football in Buncrana.
+The club originally played their matches on a pitch called Coneyburrow, on the Castle Grounds in Buncrana, while they competed in both the Derry & District Football League (D&D League) and the Inishowen Football League.
 They moved to Cockhill and became 'Cockhill Celtic' in 1974, and moved into the Inishowen Football League.
 They remained there until 2005, when the club transferred to the Ulster Senior League.